mattkallo/getdata-002-assignment/CodeBook.md

 ## Code Book for Human Activity Recognition Using Smartphones Data Set

+### Raw Dataset
+> Below is an excerpt from README.txt provided with Raw Dataset.
+For more details, please refer to same

+The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
+Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
+The experiments have been video-recorded to label the data manually.
+The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

+The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
+The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
+The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
+From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
+See 'features_info.txt' for more details.

+#### For each record it is provided:
+- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+- Triaxial Angular velocity from the gyroscope.
+- A 561-feature vector with time and frequency domain variables.
+- Its activity label.
+- An identifier of the subject who carried out the experiment.

+For more details on Raw Data. please refer to README.txt provided with same

+### Tidy Dataset

+Tidy Dataset has Averages of Means & Standard Deviations summarized by Subject and Activity.
+It aggregates data from both Train and Test Datasets.
+Details on how to generate, steps followed and each feature in the Tidy Data is provided below.

 ### Instructions to generate the Tidy Dataset
 * Download the Raw Dataset from the URL https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip